 Robert Meeder, Sr. founded the firm in 1974, specializing in tactical investing, or what he called back then “Defensive Equity Strategy.”
 He still owns part of the company, along with his son Bob Meeder, who has been serving as president and CEO since 1995.
 Another Meeder - Susan - joined the company in 2009 and serves as chief administrative officer.
-Six other members of the executive team have small stakes.
+Other members of the executive team also have small stakes.

 Meeder Asset Management Client Types and Minimum Account Sizes

 MAM, which advises Meeder Funds, works with individuals, families, businesses, institutions, registered investment companies, local government investment pools and qualified retirement plans who manage investments for their shareholders and participants.

 The firm does not publish its minimums, but generally they depend on the investment program and platform.
 Terms and conditions are provided in the company’s agreements.

 MAM offers discretionary investment management services through a wrap fee program (where management, custodian and brokerage costs are bundled into one fee), Meeder Investment Portfolios (which contain Meeder Funds), Meeder Select Portfolios (which contain non-Meeder mutual or exchange-traded funds) and platforms sponsored by other financial institutions and possibly using sub-advisors.

 The firm also offers financial planning to individuals.
 Additionally, it provides retirement plan services to plan sponsors and their participants, advisory and administrative services to the Ohio local government investment pool and investment consulting services to corporations, charitable organizations, investment advisors, and state and municipal government entities.